ivanseibel/next-js-shop/README.md

     - [x] Round corners of product image (100%)
     - [x] Move first message to below the product image
     - [x] Mention number of products in success message
-    - [ ] Display all products in success page
+    - [ ] Multi products in success page

 # Technical Stack